Methods for Maintaining Longitudinal Population Health Studies

 6. Maintaining Hospital Formats

-OSH_FORMATS_2019.ZIP contains the SAS format library FHOP currently uses for OSHPD inpatient admissions (1983 to 2018) and emergency department and ambulatory care encounters (2005 to 2018).
+OSH_FORMATS_2020.ZIP contains the SAS format library FHOP currently uses for OSHPD inpatient admissions (1983 to 2020) and emergency department and ambulatory care encounters (2005 to 2020).
 The files listed below are the source for the formats.

-DXTFH2018.ZIP contains the cross-classified lists of ICD-10 diagnoses (Oct-2015 - Dec-2017).
-This file is the source for formats that variously classify ICD-10 diagnosis codes
+DXTFH2023.ZIP contains the cross-classified lists of ICD-10 diagnoses (Oct-2015 - Dec-2023).
+This Excel file is the source for formats that variously classify ICD-10 diagnosis codes

 ICD10_CONVERSION_2020.PDF describes the work to validate the longitudinal GEMS crosswalk between the ICD-9 and the ICD-10 diagnosis codes with a focus on the Clinical Classification System, and particularly mental health (DXCH06) and conditions occurring during pregnancy, birth, and the puerperium (DXCH11).